 How trustworthy would you say news from the following brands is?
 Please use the scale below, where 0 is ‘not at all trustworthy’ and 10 is ‘completely trustworthy’.

-Not always.
+The approach introduced in 2023 also helps to ensure that small differences are not given the appearance of great importance.
 In cases where there is around two percentage points difference or less between the brands, we cannot say for sure that one brand is more trusted than another.
-In surveys where the sample is around 2000, we normally need around 3pp difference to be sure.
+In surveys where the sample is around 2,000, we normally need around 3-percentage-point difference to be sure.
 We are careful not to try to claim that one brand is more trusted than another or that trust scores have changed unless those changes are statistically significant.

 How do you choose which brands to ask about?